4311 Hall: 103 Years, Two Families

 The Jung Family Legacy

-The next chapter of the home’s history began with Ed Joe Jung and his wife, Floy, who raised their children there over the next two decades.
-Ed Joe was born Soo Hoo Goon Chung in Haiping, Canton, China, in 1902.
-At age 14, he immigrated to the United States and adopted a new name and a new life in Dallas.
+Ed Joe Jung was born Soo Hoo Goon Chung in Haiping, Canton, China, in 1902.
+At the age of 14, he immigrated to the United States, eventually settling in Dallas and adopting a new name and a new life.
+Through determination and hard work, he built a successful career and became one of the early figures introducing Asian cuisine and goods to Dallas.

 The Story of Hollow Tile